Students outside Kane Hall

 Collect and share with the team requests for course promotions and event promotions from Humanities department and wide UW community.

-Upload monthly newsletters and registration emails to HAS website.
+Upload monthly newsletters and registration emails to HAS Recent News.
+You are welcome to look at previous newsletters for inspiration.

 Identify trends in questions and students appointments to suggest content that may alleviate appointments booked.